Introducing the How to Start Offering Advisory Services Course, a tactical CAS training program for forward-thinking accountants.

 Discounts for some of the client-facing tools

 Hi, I am Luke Templin.
-I have built three Client Accounting & Advisory (CAAS) service offerings within CPA firms ranging from a single-office local firm to a top-100 regional firm.
-I also built my own Fractional CFO firm from starch.
-These offerings have allowed me the freedom to pursue my passions.
-I am now guiding others to build similar service offerings, so they can pursue what they love.
+I have built three Client Accounting and Advisory Services offerings inside CPA firms, ranging from a single-office local firm to a top-100 regional firm.
+I have also built my own Fractional CFO firm from scratch.

 → You’re a firm partner who wants to increase revenue and deepen existing client relationships.
-Many of your existing clients, who are only utilizing your firm for accounting and tax services, desperately need financial guidance–but does your team feel confident stepping into this new role?
-The CAS Cache Cohort will help you map out each step–from finding, selling, and executing CAS.
+Many of your existing clients currently use your firm only for accounting and tax services, but need more strategic financial guidance.
+This course helps you map out each step of the CAS process, from finding and selling advisory services to delivering them confidently.

 → You’re a growth-minded staff accountant who wants to help businesses in a deeper way.
-You see a need for advisory services with current clients who are already asking you for financial guidance.
-While your firm doesn’t have a CAS program yet, the partners are open to the idea.
-Going through the CAS Cache Cohort will give you the exact steps you need to take to help your firm level up.
+Clients are already asking you for financial guidance, and while your firm does not yet have a formal CAS offering, leadership is open to the idea.
+This course gives you the exact steps and tools you need to help your firm level up its services.

 You are not an accountant.